Structured Clinical Interview for DSM: DSM-IV editions

-DSM-5 editions of SCID
+DSM-5 editions

 SCID-5-RV (Research Version) is the most comprehensive version of the SCID-5.
 It contains more disorders and includes all of the relevant subtypes and severity and course specifiers.
 An important feature is its customizability, allowing the instrument to be tailored to meet the requirements of a particular study.
 SCID-5-CV (Clinician Version) is a reformatted version of the SCID-5-RV for use by clinicians.
 It covers the most common diagnoses seen in clinical settings.
 Despite the "clinician" designation, it can be used in research as long as the disorders of interest are among those included in this version.
 SCID-5-CT (Clinical Trials version) is an adaptation of the SCID-5-RV that has been optimized for use in clinical trials.

 SCID-5-PD (Personality Disorders version) is used to evaluate the 10 personality disorders.
 Its name reflects the elimination of the multiaxial system of the SCID-IV.

-The SCID-5-AMPD (Alternative Model for Personality Disorders) provides dimensional and categorical approaches to personality disorders.
+The SCID-5-AMPD (Alternative DSM-5 Model for Personality Disorders) provides dimensional and categorical approaches to personality disorders.
 Designed for trained clinicians, the modular format allows the researcher or clinician to focus on those aspects of the Alternative Model of most interest.

 Various versions of the SCID-5 have been translated to Chinese, Danish, Dutch, German, Greek, Hungarian, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Romanian, Spanish, Turkish.

 As a result of earlier studies conducted on Dutch youth a variant of the tool, SCID-5-Junior, a revision of the KID-SCID, is available in Dutch.
 There are plans to create a more widely available version for children and adolescents.

+Electronic versions

+The NetSCID-5 is an online version of the SCID-5, developed and marketed in consultation with the SCID-5 authors by TeleSage, Inc. in Chapel Hill, North Carolina.
+NetSCID-5 is offered as an online service with user accounts and payment per-administration.
+Diagnoses and response data are made available in the form of reports and raw data download.
+TeleSage currently offers the NetSCID-5 in Research, Clinician, and Personality Disorders versions.
+The content (e.g. text, branching and scoring) of each of these instruments is intended to match the corresponding paper version.
+Initial development was funded by a grant from the National Institute of Mental Health.
+Public availability was announced June 30, 2017.